-Folders,project materials, maths calculators, careers advice, music examinations, magazines, musical instrument hire, science clothing, music and equipment, subscriptions to societies, games clothing and equipment, dictionaries, books retained by pupils, prefects uniform, clubs activities.
+Folders, project materials, maths calculators, careers advice, music examinations, magazines, musical instrument hire, science clothing, music and equipment, subscriptions to societies, games clothing and equipment, dictionaries, books retained by students, prefects uniform, clubs activities.

 Payment of Fees

 In association with market-leading school fee finance provider, you can apply online to pay your school fees by monthly instalments*.
-It’s quick, easy and once approved, we will notify School Fee Plan of your termly fees, including extras.
+It is quick, easy and once approved, we will notify School Fee Plan of your termly fees, including extras.